utilitywarehouse/aws-mongo-backup/README.md

 Run the container in your environment (typically on a cron) with the configured environment variables

 ### Restore
-Run the container with the following arguments `restore $TIMESTAMP $COLLECTIONS`
+Run the container with the following arguments `restore $TIMESTAMP $COLLECTIONS`.
+If you are restoring backups made prior to mongo-burs v1.4.0 use `legacyRestore` instead of _restore_; this is due to previous versions creating an archive of a mongo dump directory, rather than compressing an archive binary blob.
+Both commands take the same `$TIMESTAMP` and `$COLLECTIONS` args.

 |Argument|Format|Description|
 |--------|------|-----------|